secoda/gitbook/integrations/data-warehouses/native-snowflake/native-snowflake.md

 # Secoda Native Snowflake App

 {% hint style="warning" %}
-**CLOSED BETA - EXPERIMENTAL**
+**EXPERIMENTAL**

-The Secoda Snowflake Native App is currently in an experimental state and available only through our closed beta program.
-Features, functionality, and commands may change significantly between releases without prior notice.
-This documentation is provided for beta testers only and should not be shared outside your organization.
-Please report any issues or feedback to your Secoda representative.
+The Secoda Snowflake Native App is currently in an experimental state.
+Features and functionality may change before release.
 {% endhint %}

-The Secoda Native Snowflake App enables you to integrate your Snowflake warehouse with Secoda while leveraging Snowflake's robust security and governance rules.
-This integration provides significant advantages for organizations with strict data security requirements.
+The Secoda Native Snowflake App enables you to integrate your Snowflake warehouse with Secoda without providing direct access to your Snowflake account.
+The native application runs securely within your Snowflake environment.

 {% hint style="info" %}
-The Secoda Native App processes your data within your Snowflake environment and only sends metadata and limited processed information to Secoda's servers, allowing you to retain Secoda's powerful features without providing direct access to your raw data.
+The Secoda Native App processes your data within your Snowflake environment and only sends metadata and limited processed information to Secoda's servers, allowing you to use Secoda's features without providing direct access to your raw data.
 {% endhint %}

-## Benefits

-- **Enhanced Security**: Your data remains within your Snowflake environment
-- **Governance Compliance**: Adhere to strict data governance protocols
-- **Reduced Data Exposure**: Only processed results and metadata are sent to Secoda
-- **Simplified Integration**: No need for network and firewall configuration
-- **Streamlined Monitoring**: Create and manage monitors directly within Snowflake

 ## Installation Process